Women's Adventure Travels

 "I think in a lot of ways," Korvne says, "It might bring about more realizations on the part of these women that this isn't a very egalitarian way of doing things."
 She speculates that, like past disasters, the pandemic could shift gender roles.
 It might be possible to harness such a shift for good.

-However, Korvne worries about that the pandemic exacerbates global inequity.
+However, Korvne worries that the pandemic exacerbates global inequity.
 In the United States and Europe, economic decline affects disadvantaged communities.
 In some of the other countries she has visited, its impact is far more catastrophic.

 "It pales in comparison," she says, "to the way that it affects a place like Guatemala or a place like Malawi, where most people already don't have official, formal jobs.
 They work in the informal economy, and they live hour to hour.
 Those people are just dying."